 4. Unscrew the small black screws holding the circuit board in place (using the 1/16" hex driver).
 Put those in a very safe place!

 5. When those screws are all out, hold the top circuit board carefully with one hand and remove the 3 flex cable that are connected to it.
 To disconnect them, very lightly pull on the black tab in the beige connector with your finger tips.
-BE VERY CAREFUL, THESE BLACK TABS ARE TINY PIECES OF PLASTIC AND CAN BREAK OR BECOME FULLY LOOSE.
+BE VERY CAREFUL, THESE BLACK TABS ARE TINY PIECES OF PLASTIC AND CAN BREAK.
 Set that circuit board in a nice safe spot.

 6. Now with that board out of the way, we can have easy access to five of the connectors.
 You may disconnect and reconnect these cables if they are suspect.
 If at any point, you reseat the flex cable that you know is crooked or not properly seated, then you can be pretty sure the problem is solved and you can reassemble your Euroburo.
 If you're unsure which flex cable is the issue, then let's reseat all of them!
 For these cables, the process to disconnect them is the exact same as the first circuit board.
 When reconnecting a cable, make sure it is